jimasp/behave-vsc/CONTRIBUTING.md

 need to hit play in the extension vscode environment to continue.

 ---
+## General notes
+- You can relaunch the extension from the debug toolbar in the extension vscode environment after changing extension code.
+- Alternatively, you can reload (`Ctrl+R`) the vscode host environment to load your changes.

+---
 ## Running extension integration tests
 Either:
 1. (`Ctrl+Shift+D`) + click the "Extension Tests" target (if "Extension Tests" is the current selection, you can just hit (`F5`)